binarycamper/ft_transcendence/README.md

 # Unassigned:

-- Spectatormode: add active game links to a activeGames page, with user references. that anyone can spectate that

 • The user should be able to invite other users to play a Pong game through the chat interface.
 (ChatRoom.page /chat/invite Backend Response)

 - Invite players in chatinterface to a game